 During the reporting period the technical architecture of the platform, initially defined during EGI-InSPIRE has been further detailed, with the definition of the use cases and the integration with the EGI SSO and federated identities technologies.
 The portal will act as a front-page for users to submit requests and for NGIs and user support to approve the requests.
 It has been deployed in a prototype version, interfaced with the Unity system for the integration with the federated identity providers and the attribute management for the information that need to be associated to the users for regulate the access to the platform.

 The second type of services is the science gateways that expose the services to the users.
-For the moment the platform has one science gateway integrated, the Catania Science Gateway Framework.
+For the moment the platform has one science gateway integrated, the Catania Science Gateway (SG) Framework.
 The integration of a service, or a gateway, with the platform means:

 ability to consume the authorization information provided by access.egi.eu